 Rich actively works with artists across the entertainment industry.
 His students range from the casual hobbyist to the serious professional, spanning extensive genres and styles.
-Some of his clients have been accepted to, or were involved with: NBC’s “The Voice,” American Idol, Atlantic Records, Liberator/Mushroom Group, RCA/Sony, Berklee, NYU Clive Davis & Steinhardt, USC Thornton School, Belmont, BMI, Radio City Music Hall, The Ambassador Theatre, Red Bull Arena, and much more.
+Some of his clients have been accepted to, or were involved with: NBC’s “The Voice,” American Idol, Atlantic Records, Liberator/Mushroom Group, RCA/Sony, Berklee, NYU Clive Davis & Steinhardt, USC Thornton School, Belmont, BMI, Radio City Music Hall, The Ambassador Theatre, Red Bull Arena, The Apollo Theater, and many more.

 He is passionate about using his craft as a platform to support and be involved with various charities and organizations including Mothers Matter, The Elks Club Charitable Trust, Karuna Care For Humanity and Global Medical Relief Fund, The Folk Project, and MCVTS School Of The Arts.

 He has a wide range of performance experience including: rock/metal bands, vocal jazz groups, songwriting and recording projects, musicals, recitals, a cappella and mixed choirs, concert works, symphonic and chamber ensembles, church and temple choirs, oratorios and operas.